qwertyboi21/ReconStrike/README.md

 There are some more tools besides ReconStrike that will be included, so feel free to check them out as well

 # Contributers
 So far I am the only contributer, but that can change.
-If you are will to send me some code taht you thing will be useful, I will happily try it out.
+If you are will to send me some code that you think will be useful, I will happily try it out.